LoooserTv/LoooserTv/README.md

-- 👋 Hi, I’m @LoooserTv
-- 👀 I’m interested in Programming XD
+- 👀 I’m interested in Programming
 - 🌱 I’m currently learning how to programm.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 LoooserTv/LoooserTv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.